 When the tooth can be removed in a single piece, a simple extraction is performed with forceps.
 We will apply local anesthesia to ensure you do not feel anything at the removal site.
 Your dentist will gradually loosen the tooth with a tool called an elevator.
 Then, once the tooth is moving more freely, Dr. Rosenfeld carefully removes it with forceps.
 Recovery following a simple extraction is generally fast and associated with little pain.

 A surgical extraction requires a scalpel and sutures.
 It is recommended when the tooth is broken or has only partially erupted.
 To begin, we will make sure you are comfortable with local anesthesia and sedation, as desired.
 Then Dr. Rosenfeld opens the gum tissue and removes any excess hard and soft tissue that is trapping the tooth.
 Next, the tooth is removed in multiple pieces.
 Recoveries from surgical extractions are longer than with simple extractions.

 Request an Appointment Today!

-Dr. Rosenfeld performs high quality tooth extraction procedures at Island Daily Dental Care.
+Dr. Rosenfeld performs high quality tooth extraction procedures at The Smilist Dental Medford.
 For removal of wisdom teeth in Medford or any other extraction you need, please don’t hesitate to get in touch with us!
 Schedule an appointment today.